MariusAI/elicit/README.md

   You can install Chromedriver by following the instructions at https://sites.google.com/a/chromium.org/chromedriver/getting-started

  1.3 Tesseract
  Tesseract is needed to automatically solve the CAPTCHA.
 You can install it by following the instructions at https://github.com/tesseract-ocr/tesseract/wiki

+  1.4 ImageMagick
+  ImageMagick is used to process the CAPTCHA images.
+You can find a detailed guide on how to install ImageMagick on https://www.imagemagick.org/script/download.php.

+  1.5 JMagick
+  A Java wrapper is needed to use ImageMagick in the application.
+You can download it from http://www.jmagick.org/.
+Documentation is available at http://www.jmagick.org/jmagick-doc/.
+You will have to add the library to the Java search path.

 2. COMPILATION
  Create a Java project in your favourite IDE, and export the project as a runnable jar file.